-The Complete Guide to Building a Deck: Woodbury, Conn., 2015
+The Complete Guide to Building a Hardwood Deck

-Build a modern living space with hardwood decking and cable railings.
+Build a modern, low-slung living space sitting on simple concrete footings and wrapped in hardwood decking and cable railings.

 Synopsis: As part of Fine Homebuilding’s Project House series, host Justin Fink and builder Chris Aherns tackle a deck build.
 The main beam of this low-level deck rests directly on its concrete footings with no intervening posts.
 The ledger is dropped below the house framing and is fastened directly to the foundation using expansion bolts.
 Finishes include cumaru decking attached with hidden fasteners and a stainless-steel cable railing.
 Photo: Nat Rea

 The Complete Guide to Building a Deck: Annapolis 2013